 With that said, there are certain ingredients that anyone with sensitive skin should work to avoid.

 Ingredients That Are Bad for All Types of Dry Skin

 Also closely examine any dyes that are used to color the product, as these can also lead to skin irritation.

 What About Bar Soap?

 If you are worried about the ingredients in shower gel and body wash, you might wonder if bar soap is a safer alternative.
 These soaps have their pros and their cons for users with sensitive skin.
 The first thing to consider is: what is bar soap made of?
 Just like with body wash, bar soap will have various ingredients, some of which are suited for specific types of sensitive skin and some of which are bad for all types of sensitive skin.

 Bar soaps tend to have fewer problematic ingredients, which means that are suited to those with sensitive skin more often than body washes are.
 However, there are two primary issues with them that can make them a poor choice.
 First of all, they are higher in pH than body wash, which can dry the skin.
 Second, there is the potential for bacteria growth, which can lead to clogged pores and other skin reactions.
 As such, our preference would be to purchase an amazing shower gel for sensitive skin than your typical bathroom soaps.

-To Scrub or Not to Scrub ?
+Top Scrub Or Not to Scrub?
 That Is the Question

 Or at least it is the question when you have sensitive skin.
 Everyone has their personal preference when it comes to how they clean their skin in the shower or bath.
 Some use synthetic loofas—also known as bath poofs.
 Others like natural loofas, made from coarse fibers.
 There are those who like sponges.
 Others still use washcloths.
 There are even some who use brushes to clean the skin while getting rid of dead cells and stimulating circulation.